nur-ag/ELENE/README.md

 To manage resources in our research cluster, we wrapped our execution scripts to detect the available GPU memory in our system.
 See `runELENELExperiment.sh`, `runELENELExperimentSmall.sh` and `runSparseELENEExperiment.sh` for our hyper-parameter tuning approach.

-Note that in our scripts, ELENE parameters may refer to ELENE-L — that is, the learnable variant of explicit ego-network attributes.
+Note that in some of our scripts, ELENE parameters may refer to ELENE-L for brevity — that is, they refer to the learnable variant of ELENE.